bharatbs13/hello-world/docs/v0.6/preflight_bootstrap.md

 ## 5. Roadmap Positioning

-This agent establishes the first major milestone of the platform’s "Capability Layer."
+This agent establishes the foundation of the platform’s Capability Layer:

 * **v0.6.1:** **Bootstrap Readiness** (Can we start?)
 * **v0.6.2:** **Topology Discovery** (What exists?)